anuradhases/anuradhases/README.md

 Hi!
 I'm Anuradha.
 Former chemical engineer switching into a career focused on driving business decisions and strategy with data.
-My biggest accomplishment was directing the implementation to consolidate 7 large complex datasets from multiple sources into 1 relational database with SQL, Python, Excel and PowerBI while leading and uniting a cross functional remote data team to save $800K as a Data Product Owner.
+My biggest accomplishment was directing the implementation to consolidate 7 large complex datasets from multiple sources into 1 relational database with SQL, Python, Excel and PowerBI while leading and uniting a cross functional remote data team to save $800K.
 * Agile project management with Jira
 * Data modeling with Miro
 * Querying data with SQL